 Making sun prints is a simple science and art activity (STEAM activity) that is perfect for summer.
 It works best on a clear, sunny day.

 For our sun prints we used black construction paper.
 Black paper gives the best results, but if you don’t have black you can use another dark color, such as blue or purple.

 Take the paper and objects outside.
 Be sure to place your paper where it will get at least 4 hours of direct sunlight.
 (You may want to use a bit of tape to keep the paper from blowing away.)

-Have your child arrange the items on the paper and then allow it to sit in the sun for several hours.
+Have your child arrange their items on the paper, and then allow it to sit in the sun for several hours.

 Wait at least 2 hours before checking your sun prints.
 If you want your prints to be darker, wait at least 4 hours.

-The flatter the object, the crisper your prints will be.
-Buttons left behind some of our best sun prints.
+- The flatter the object, the crisper your prints will be.
+Buttons and coins left behind some of our best sun prints.

-Making sun prints is the perfect summer STEM activity on a sunny day.
+Making sun prints on construction paper is the perfect summer STEM activity on a sunny day.

 You may also want to add these to your summer list of ideas: